Dhruvil03/Mini-Jira_Admin_Agent/ReadME.md

 Parts of this project (ReadME, test case, code checking) were created with the assistance of an AI (gpt-oss-120B, ChatGPT).
 Logic was reviewed and adapted for clarity and correctness.

 # 🙌 Contributions / Issues
-Feel free to connect, raise an issue if you'd like to contribute or report bugs.
+Feel free to fork, raise an issue, or create a pull request if you'd like to contribute or report bugs.